 The main seating areas cantilever outside the central cube, supported by props.
 A public path inside the cube exposes parts of the backstage areas that would be hidden in typical theatres.

-Arup supported OMA Architects at all stages of this development with advice on structure, mechanical, electrical and public health engineering, building physics and fire engineering.
+Arup worked with OMA Architects to design the project throughout all stages with advice on structure, mechanical, electrical and public health engineering, building physics and fire engineering.

-On opening in 2014, the centre will facilitate the development of local performing arts groups and add to Taipei’s image as an international cultural hub.
+Upon opening the centre will facilitate the development of local performing arts groups and add to Taipei’s image as an international cultural hub.